 I tried to look through the mirror to see, if I could find Leann before actually going in there, but there was no trace of her and that was distressing me badly.
 I decided I’ll do something I haven’t done in a while, hopefully I would make it back or not.

-I astral projected myself in the basement, but once I saw myself out of my body, my physical body fainted and that wasn’t something that ever happened before, I always remained conscious so I had to make this quick.
+I astral projected myself in the basement, but once I saw myself out of my body, my physical body despite being the powerful incubus I had shapeshifted to, fainted and that wasn’t something that ever happened before not even in my female form, I always remained conscious so I had to make this quick.
 I saw Leann in the basement facing the wall and I went to grab her and she just disappeared but, I was wrong, she tele transported herself behind me and all I could see were her hands on my shoulder while she kept her face hidden, this was mortifying as I saw how her hands turned black and her nails became just long claws.

 That wasn’t Leann, what did I follow?
 I thought.
 Trying to stand still and not making any suspicious movement, I focused on getting back to my body, I tried as strongly as I could but there was no answer, my body was not receptive to my spirit, I must find a way to get back.